vendu/vaaja/usr/games/mjolnir/notes/ITEMS.md

 ### Y - demon whip

+Legend has it this weapon against some demons was sown from the backskin of a demon.

 ### J - Jatimatic

 Finnish-engineered submachine gun, loaded with 9 mm silver bullets it makes a very nice firearm against vampires and other demons.
+Another story goes that quicksilver (mercury)-filled bullets might be the way to go for werewolves.

 ### K - golden sword
 - the golden sword of the princess of Atlantis, Kara, is a strong weapon against